RPGroup-PBoC/RegSeq/protocol/5_mass_spec.md

 identified by this method are enriched more than any other DNA binding protein, with p < 0.01 using the outlier detection method as outlined by Cox and Mann [56], with corrections for multiple hypothesis testing using the method proposed by Benjamini and Hochberg [57].

+Uncertainty due to number of independent sequences

+1400 promoter variants were ordered from TWIST Bioscience for each promoter studied.
+Due to errors in synthesis, additional mutations are introduced into the ordered oligos.
+As a result, the final number of variants received was an average of 2200 per promoter.
+To test whether the number of promoter variants is a significant source of uncertainty in the experiment we computationally reduced the number of promoter variants used in the analysis of the zapAB -10 RNAP region.
+Each sub-sampling was performed 3 times.
+The results, as displayed in Figure S3, show that there is only a small effect on the resulting sequence logo until the library has been reduced to approximately 500 promoter variants.

+In some cases, we used an alternative approach to mass spectrometry to discover the TF identity regulating a given promoter based on sequence analysis using a motif comparison tool.
+TOMTOM [14] is a tool that uses a statistical method to infer if a putative motif resembles any previously discovered motif in a database.
+Of interest, it accounts for all possible offsets between the motifs.
+Moreover, it uses a suite of metrics to compare between motifs such as Kullback-Leibler divergence, Pearson correlation, euclidean distance, among others

+We performed comparisons of the motifs generated from our energy matrices to those generated from all known transcription factor binding sites in RegulonDB.
+Figure S4 shows a result of
+TOMTOM, where we compared the motif derived from the -35 region of the ybjX promoter and found a good match with the motif of PhoP from RegulonDB.
+The information derived from this approach was then used to guide some of the TF knockout experiments, in order to validate its interaction with a target promoter characterized by the loss of the information footprint.
+Furthermore, we also used TOMTOM to search for similarities between our own database of motifs, in order to generate regulatory hypotheses in tandem.
+This was particularly useful when looking at the group of GlpR binding sites found in this experiment.